 While Elops 940 E is a rather expensive electric bike and represents the top range of the electric bikes by Decathlon, the Elops 500 E is priced very low and plays the electrical assistance card only.

 This model does not have a mid-drive motor.
 It possesses a small rear hub motor which enables you to add electrical assistance to the bike at the lowest cost possible.

 To achieve the goal, the Decathlon decided to create this e-bike on the basis of its previous traditional bicycle model, Elops 520.
 This model is a Dutch-style bike sold for as little as 260 euros.
-All Decathlon had to do was attach a hub motor, a battery, few sensors, and an on-board computer to transform it into an electrically assisted bike.
+All Decathlon had to do was attach a hub motor, a battery, a few sensors, and an onboard computer to transform it into an electrically assisted bike.

 Decathlons Elops 500 E is considered as one of the cheapest e-bikes on the market, due to its very low price tag of 699 euros.

 So, what exactly do you get for the price?
 Is it worth it?
 Is it really necessary for the cyclists to fall for the entry-level e-bike that is still far more expensive than its fully muscular equivalent model, Elops 520?
 Let’s take a closer look.

 Elops 500 E is designed on the basis of the frames other Elops models by Decathlon – from 100 to 500 series.
 These models have been appearing in Decathlon’s catalog for a few years now.
 So, the frame of Elops 500 E is not much different.

 The e-bike has a low frame that enables the rider to get off and get on the bike as easily as possible (by stepping through).
 This is especially helpful if the e-bike is loaded.
 The driving position of the e-bike is also straightened, thanks to the handles that are placed at a high position.
 They are curvy so the arms usually remain close to the rider’s bust.